jhanschoo/aoc/README.md

 section *Building range-v3 - Using Conan* for instructions to download the required header-only library files.

-The tests in this project assume a Unix-like system with `sh`.
+The tests in this project assume a Unix-like system with `sh`, and compilation in `g++`.
 Building this project has not been tested outside a Unix-like system.